Battle of Khorramshahr (1980): Prelude

+Combat

 First phase

-In the afternoon of September 22, Iraq launched its first phase of the invasion through a series of air strikes throughout the country.
-The customs office of Khorramshahr was among the first targets.
-Roughly 150 artillery batteries based around the Iraqi town of Tannumah fired the opening salvo.
-By evening, as the air raids died down, the city lay shrouded in fire and smoke.
-Basic services such as water and electricity were cut off and tens of thousands of people were killed along the western edge of the city, particularly in the Taleqani district, the rail-road station, and Mowlawi neighborhood.

 Overnight, 500 Iraqi tanks moved in towards the Khorramshahr-Ahvaz road.
 Outposts surrounding the city fell, but Iranian defenders managed to hold back several Iraqi tanks using recoilless rifles.
 While most of these outposts fell to Iraqi mechanized divisions by early morning, September 23, they gave the Iranians enough time to prepare defences in and around the city.

 The Iraqis then proceeded to surround Khorramshahr in a crescent-like formation.
 The third and fourth day of the invasion consisted of Iraqi forces trying to capture and hold the Khorramshahr-Ahvaz road.
 However, the Iraqis faced a difficult enemy by the Iranian forces returning incessantly with rocket-propelled grenades and 106-millimeter guns.
 A large part of the Dej garrison was wiped out, but the battle contributed to the slow advance of the Iraqi forces.

 According to Cdr.
 Hooshang Samadi, commander of the Iranian Navy's Takavar Battalion, the main problems during the initial days of the battle was the lack of unity in command, as well as lack of heavy weapons, ammunition, and ambulances.